What does this funding get me?

 Check here for AMI in your county.
 Need help?
 See more resources below.

-It is expected that owners of renter-occupied buildings, including both single- and multi-family buildings, will be able to apply for rebates on behalf of households they carry out projects for.
+Owners of renter-occupied buildings, including both single- and multi-family buildings, may apply for rebates on behalf of households they carry out projects for.

 How can I access the money?